containers/winquit/README.md

 # winquit

-winquit is a golang module that supports graceful shutdown of Windows applications through the sending and receiving Windows quit events on Win32 message queues.
+winquit is a golang module that supports graceful shutdown of Windows applications through the sending and receiving Windows of quit events on Win32 message queues.
 This allows golang applications to implement behavior comparable to SIGTERM signal handling on UNIX derived systems.
 Additionally, it supports the graceful shutdown mechanism employed by Windows system tools, such as